e3modelling/OPEN-PROM/docs/model/05_data_and_calibration.md

 Workflow for generating OPEN-PROM regional input datasets.
 :::

-### Regional aggregation

-In the final stage of the data-preparation workflow, country-level datasets are aggregated into the regional structure adopted by the OPEN-PROM framework.
+**Regional aggregation.** In the final stage of the data-preparation workflow, country-level datasets are aggregated into the regional structure adopted by the OPEN-PROM framework.
 This aggregation is performed automatically using configurable region-mapping files, which assign individual countries to their corresponding model regions.
 The current OPEN-PROM configuration comprises 39 countries and regions, collectively providing global coverage of all world regions